MicrosoftDocs/entra-docs/docs/architecture/authenticate-applications-and-users.md

 ---
 title: Authenticate applications and users with Microsoft Entra ID
-description: How applications can use Microsoft Entra ID to authenticate users and applications
+description: How applications can use Microsoft Entra ID to authenticate users and applications.
 customer-intent: I'm an independent software developer, and I want to learn how to use Microsoft Entra ID to authenticate users and applications.
 author: jricketts
 manager: martinco